Skip to main content

-You can cancel your expat health insurance on a monthly basis, with coverage remaining active until the end of the month you cancel in.
+You can cancel your expat health insurance at anytime on a monthly basis, with coverage remaining active until the end of the month you cancel in.
 If you change your mind shortly after purchasing, a right of withdrawal period applies, giving you 14 days from purchase (or until the policy start date, if that's further out) to cancel and receive a full refund, provided no claims were made.
 If you don't cancel within that window, a minimum of 1 month on the policy applies.

 How does the expat health insurance cancellation policy work?